 Converting the Existing Driveway Light Switch Into a Caseta Outdoor Light Timer

 Installing the switch is relatively simple.
 Removing the switch cover reveals a bit of a mass of wires.
 Of course, the switch I was replacing is on the far right side, and the neutral wire connection I needed was on the far left side.
 So I had to remove all four switches.

 I don't like to disturb the original wiring any more than I have to, especially with full electrical boxes like this one.
-There were already a lot of white, neutral wires, so I pulled them out and removed the wire nut.
+There were already many white, neutral wires, so I pulled them out and removed the wire nut.

 I chose to add another 10" chunk of 14 gauge neutral wire to this connection and pushed the whole wad of cables back into their original position.
-This short wire added allowed me to connect the neutral from the new switch without having to stretch it to the other side of the box.
+This short wire added allowed me to connect the neutral from the new switch without stretching it to the other side of the box.

-The hot wire was easy to identify as it jumpered from a switch to switch.
+The hot wire was easy to identify as it jumpered from switch to switch.

 The remaining wire from my old switch would be the load wire, so I had everything I needed to know for connecting the new switch.

 The only tricky part of this installation was that the new wallplate required some modification.
 The trim option we added for the front foyer was not accounted for when the electrician installed the rough-in box.
-As a result, I needed to trim off about one-eighth of an inch from the bottom of the plate.
+As a result, I needed to trim off about one-eighth of an inch from the plate's bottom.

 I used an inexpensive rotary tool kit I found on Amazon, but I'm not happy with the result.
 It covers the switches for now, but I'll be revisiting this issue soon.